Aj-K-code/healthcare-analytics-resume/README.md

    - Interactive timeline for career progression
    - Customizable dashboard views

-## Password Information

-The default password for accessing the resume is: `analytics`

-This is stored in the `password.js` file and can be changed for security purposes.

 ## Browser Compatibility

 The website is optimized for modern browsers: